HewlettPackard/oneview-puppet/README.md

    # Download and store a local copy of hpe-oneview-sdk-for-puppet and
    # use it as a Docker image.
    $ docker pull hewlettpackardenterprise/hpe-oneview-sdk-for-puppet:v2.6.0-OV5.2
+   # Run docker commands and this will in turn create
+   # a sh session where you can create files, issue commands and execute the tests
+   $ docker run -it hewlettpackardenterprise/hpe-oneview-sdk-for-puppet:v2.6.0-OV5.2 /bin/sh
    ```